Chee Kung Tong: History

-The Chee Kung Tong are most recognized for their political support of Dr. Sun Yat-Sen, who is considered the founding father of the Republic of China.
-Dr. Sun Yat-Sen began a campaign to overthrow the Manchu rulers of the Qing Dynasty.
-In 1904, a meeting took place between The Chee Kung Tong and Dr. Sun Yat-Sen in Hawaii.
-The purpose of the meeting was to rally nationalist support for a future revolution that would take place in 1911.The society also assisted in Dr. Sun Yat-Sen's campaign throughout the United States.
+The Chee Kung Tong are most recognized for their political support of Sun Yat-sen, who is considered the founding father of the Republic of China.
+Sun became a member of the Chee Kung Tong as he viewed the organization as a network that could help him overthrow the Qing Dynasty, and he promised that he would expand the group and turn it into an revolutionary party.
+Sun Yat-Sen began a campaign to overthrow the Manchu rulers of the Qing Dynasty.
+In 1904, a meeting took place between The Chee Kung Tong and Sun Yat-Sen in Hawaii.
+The purpose of the meeting was to rally nationalist support for a future revolution that would take place in 1911.
+The society also assisted in Sun Yat-Sen's campaign throughout the United States.
+Sun Yat-sen also helped write the Chee Kung Tong's constitution in 1904.
+The building at 36–38 Spoffard Alley in San Francisco, California had served as the temporary home for Sun Yat-sen while he lived in exile.